Play 4K video on your iPhone – new method of 2017

 Step #2 Connect your device.

-WALTR supports tons of devices.
+WALTR 2 supports tons of devices.
 Well simply any device that’s iOS 5 & above.
-But in our case, we’ll use an iPhone 6 with iOS 8.
+But in our case, we’ll use an iPod touch with iOS 11.

 Step #3 Drag your 4k video, sit back & enjoy the upload.

 The app supports a huge number of formats.
 Even Apple’s unsupported formats such as MKV & AVI. (and also audio formats like FLAC, CUE, OGG).
 The upload speed is usually 2Gigs under 1 minute. a.k.a.
 Bullet speed upload 🙂

 Now, go ahead and access your 4k video from your Native ‘Videos’ app on your iPhone 6.

 Just so you guys know, apart from being the first to discover that iPhone 6 can handle 4k videos, we are actually the first company to develop a MacOS & Windows app that lets users sync any Music or Video file to an iPhone or iPad and play directly from the iOS video player!
 Oh and we’re now setting the bar for Windows programs as well – WALTR 2 for Windows is now the first app ever to solve such a simple and important pain, in such a seamless way.